TheThingBox/node-red-contrib-hearth-link/README.md

 ![npm](https://img.shields.io/npm/v/node-red-contrib-hearth-link.svg)

+# Deprecated

+This node is now deprecated, please use [ttb-node-jump](https://github.com/TheThingBox/ttb-node-jump) instead.

 ### node-red-contrib-hearth-link

 node-red-contrib-hearth-link is a Node-RED node to send/receive a msg to/from another device through a common MQTT broker.